 I would recommend taking the time to make one loop before selecting your food.
 There are over 30 different vendors here, so check out all of the options.

 The most popular places are Shrimp Daddy, who sells fried shrimp in a pineapple boat and Lobsterdamus, which sells lobster dishes.

 These are just a few of the places you can choose from though, as there is everything from tacos and bbq to French macaroons and pad thai.

 I ended up grabbing a pork belly, pomegranate taco from Little Llama, and fried chicken in a waffle cone from Baldoria.
 I was happy with both of my choices but would still try something else next time.

 Amie went with the Shrimp Boat from Shrimp Daddy and liked it but wished there was more food in it for the price.

-We also tried an acai bowl from Amaze Bowls which was another popular spot.
+We also tried an acai bowl from Amaze Bowls, which is another popular spot.

 Some of the food is gimmicky, and some of it is pretty expensive, I would plan to spend $20 a person if you come and try a couple of things.

-We stayed about an hour and a half here and even though I spent more then I was planning to, it was an enjoyable time.
-The sheer amount of unique food is hard to beat, and the fact that it doesn’t cost to get in or to park at makes this an easy recommendation in Los Angeles.
+We stayed for about an hour and a half here, and even though I spent more then I was planning to, it was an enjoyable time.
+The sheer amount of different food is hard to beat, and the fact that it doesn’t cost to get in or to park at makes this an easy recommendation in Los Angeles.
 Check it out and let me know what your favorite thing is that you ate in the comments.